Eyesore123/project-management/README.md

 * Some of the form fields stay on top of the settings window

-What I would be nice to implement:
+What would be nice to implement:

 * Additions to sidebar: a link to personal workspaces window.
 Workspaces are places where assigned users can collaborate.
 * Additions to dashboard: a personal to-do list and activity feed where recent actions are listed in a timeline